sagecodes/intro-to-sql/README.md

 - Whats your name?
 - Whats your background?
-- Why are you interested in Web Development?
+- Why are you interested in SQL and data?

 ## What is SQL?

+## SETUP

+Instead of going through the process of setting up a dadabase we're going to use the online editor at [w3schools](https://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all)